Disclosure: I was provided the Dallas CityPASS in order to share my experience at various Dallas attractions. As always, all opinions are my own.

 While in Dallas, we took the kids out to two of the places they were most excited to visit, the Dallas Zoo and Reunion Tower.

 First was the Dallas Zoo, which had an awesome splash park, an air-conditioned playhouse, petting zoo and tons of gorgeous animal exhibits.

 Just present your Dallas CityPASS booklets at the front gate to receive your tickets for entry.
 Then you’ll be able to freely roam the park and enjoy all of the sites, animals, and kids play areas.

-Here are a few pictures of our visit.
-We’ll be sharing a lot more about this in an upcoming post on the blog!
 If you’re looking for more information in the meantime, please visit the DallasZoo.com website.